 Knowing the pose of objects is a crucial prerequisite for many robotic grasping and manipulation tasks.
 The task of the challenge is to estimate the position and orientation of objects in scenes typical for bin-picking (based on depth images or point clouds).
 These scenarios consist of multiple rigid objects of the same type being chaotically stored in a bin.
 Object Pose Estimation is challenging due to the cluttered scene with multiple and heavy occlusions.
 The goal of this challenge is to compare different approaches and advance the development of novel methods for Object Pose Estimation.
 For this purpose, various labelled large-scale datasets are provided for this challenge.

-The challenge will be held within the 2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2019) on November 5 and 6, 2019 in The Venetian Macao, Macau, China.
+The challenge will be held within the 2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2019) on November 5, 2019 in The Venetian Macao, Macau, China.